petedodd/estevez/README.md

 The following R packages are required:

-here, data.table, ggplot2, lhs, glue, ggthemes, scales, ggpubr, ggrepel, grid, patchwork, odin, GGally, metafor, reticulate
+here, data.table, ggplot2, lhs, glue, ggthemes, scales, ggpubr, ggrepel, grid, patchwork, odin, GGally, metafor, reticulate, ggnewscale

 which may themselves have dependencies.
 In addition, the python package zeus is required.